Shannon Silkensen, Ph.D.

-Dr. Shannon Silkensen serves as NCI’s scientific IT engagement officer.
-In this role, she identifies how technology can help augment the work of NCI staff and leads return to work and continuity of operations activities.
-She also hosts the CBIIT summer internship program, which gives undergraduates an opportunity to see how NCI drives discovery through data science, informatics, and IT.
+As NCI’s scientific IT engagement officer, I not only identify how technology can help augment the work of NCI staff but also lead return-to-work and continuity of operations activities.
+I also host the CBIIT summer internship program, which gives undergraduates an opportunity to see how NCI drives discovery through data science, informatics, and IT.

 From Potential to Practice: How Accelerating Access to HPV Tests and Screen and Treat Programmes Can Help Eliminate Cervical Cancer.
 Family Medicine Community Health, 2019.